-Myanmar became one of the worst countries in the world in terms of detaining journalists soon after the coup started and has remained so since.7 At least 206 journalists were deprived of their liberty during the period under review (February 2021 until mid-December 2023), including six journalists who were detained multiple times.
-This figure is likely an underestimation as some detentions may have been unidentified or purposefully kept out of the public spotlight.8 Mass detentions had a severe chilling effect on freedom of expression, causing journalists and dissenters more generally to self-censor, hide, or leave Myanmar.
+Myanmar became one of the worst countries in the world in terms of detaining journalists soon after the coup started and has remained so since.
+At least 206 journalists were deprived of their liberty during the period under review (February 2021 until February 2024), including six journalists who were detained multiple times.
+This figure is likely an underestimation as some detentions may have been unidentified or purposefully kept out of the public spotlight.
+Mass detentions had a severe chilling effect on freedom of expression, causing journalists and dissenters more generally to self-censor, hide, or leave Myanmar.